Lukiangelxd/ORM-E-Commerce-Site/README.md

-# E-commerce Back End Starter Code
 # ORM-E-Commerce-Site

- Configure a working Express.js API to use Sequelize to interact with a MySQL database.
+# Description
+This online retail platform empowers users to manage a dynamic record of distinct categories, products, and tags linked to their merchandise through a MySQL database.
+Insomnia is employed to showcase the backend data.
+The technologies involved include MYSQL, Node, Express, Sequelize, and VsCode.